marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: Blake College accepted the pre-existing Graduate Record Exams and didn't offer any organized survey of knowledge.
 But just by being themselves they, for some reason, we're able to, in very short lengths of time, master the conventionally accepted knowledge.
 And I think if you ask "why" they're in school, then you say "well they have to know these things."
 Then when you're ready to go to Medical School, for example, say "here's the test that you have to take."
 For whatever you do, driving a taxi, and reading the encyclopedia, or whatever, that's adequate preparation.
 So you can save thousands of hours of sitting in classrooms.

-The University of Chicago under [[Robert Maynard Hutchins|Robert Hutchins]] for 1929 for 10 or 12 years that was their policy.
+The University of Chicago under [[Hutchins, Robert Maynard|Robert Hutchins]] for 1929 for 10 or 12 years that was their policy.
 Some people could get their bachelor's degree in half a year or so.

 DB: I mean it makes so much sense in terms of the humanitarian side of it and being a happy person and living a satisfied life.
 It makes so much sense.
 Not creating this apathetic situation for years and years and years, just so that people can become a "worker bee" in the system.